-Such care is popular in the Netherlands, with the Dutch topping EU tables in terms of the percentage of children accessing childcare.
+Childcare in the Netherlands is popular, with the Dutch topping EU tables in terms of the percentage of children accessing childcare.
 Dutch daycare centers (kinderdagverblijven) offer parents professional care and learning for children aged 0-4 years.
 These give your child several advantages, developmentally, socially, and linguistically.

 “Children develop very rapidly,” says Evelien van Holten, communication adviser at Partou daycare.
 “Everything is about discovering the world.
-They are encouraged if their personality and talents are seen in every situation.
+In fact, they’re encouraged if their personality and talents are seen in every situation.
 That helps children to develop as smoothly as possible as well as prepare them for global adventures.”

 Social integration in Dutch daycare